-Oncology is a branch of medicine that deals with tumors (cancer), from screening, diagnosis, therapy and surgery.
+Oncology is a branch of medicine that deals with tumors (cancer), from screening to diagnosis to therapy and surgery.
 The most important diagnostic tools in oncology are biopsies, endoscopies, X-rays, MRI scanning and blood tests.
 Interventions depend on the nature of the tumor.
 Often, surgery is attempted to remove a tumor entirely.
 Chemotherapy and radiation therapy are used as first-line radical treatments.
 Since cancer can occur in so many of the body’s systems, many doctors choose to specialize in a particular branch of oncology, such as bone cancer or blood diseases.
 Oncology also involves the research into cancer, its causes and possible cures.
 Lung cancer is by far the most fatal cancer in men, followed by prostate and colon.
-In women, lung and breast cancer are the leading sites of cancer death.
+In women, lung and breast are the leading sites of cancer death.

-The South Texas Medical Center is home to the only academic treatment and research center in the South Texas Region.
+The Medical Center is home to the only academic treatment and research center in the South Texas Region.
 Patients can benefit by gaining access to new drugs that are unavailable in other cancer centers.
 We are also home to an internationally recognized Phase I clinical drug program.

-Oncology services at the South Texas Medical Center extend the sophistication of radiation therapy.
+Oncology services at the Medical Center extend the sophistication of radiation therapy.
 Our oncologists and researchers practice and pioneer innovative techniques to treat patients using advanced radiation systems such as the TomoTherapy® Hi Art® unit.
 The unit, one of only three available in Texas, integrates optimized planning, image guidance, and continuous 360° delivery for precise radiation therapy from all angles around the patient.
-Other cancer therapies and services that patients can find at the South Texas Medical Center include Intensity Modulated Radiation Therapy (IMRT), High Dose Rate (HDR) brachytherapy and Novalis Tx Radiosurgery.
+Other cancer therapies and services that patients can find at the Medical Center include Intensity Modulated Radiation Therapy (IMRT), High Dose Rate (HDR) brachytherapy and Novalis Tx Radiosurgery.

-The National Cancer Institute has recognized one of our institutions for its excellence in cancer treatment and patient service, making the South Texas Medical Center a source of hope for many and a hub of oncology research and innovation.
+The National Cancer Institute has recognized one of our institutions for its excellence in cancer treatment and patient service, making the Medical Center a source of hope for many and a hub of oncology research and innovation.

 Pediatric Oncology Services